ClaireGMIT/GMIT-Project2019/README.md

 Claire Nolan 28April2019

 1. EXECUTIVE SUMMARY
 The aim of this project was to take a data set and create code which would to analyse the data.
 The dataset used was Fishers Iris Data Set.
 Upon completion of this project for the final commit to ClaireGMIT/GMIT-Project2019 i was able to take the data set, describe the basic summary statisitics, and publish histogram and scatterplots.
 This was also performed on a species by species basis.
 See files SummaryStatsGraph.py and StatSpecies.py.
-An attempt was made to output scatterplots with coloured data points for each Iris species but this was not successful.
-I was also unsuccessful in creating code to isdentify the iris type when the user inputted the sepal width and length and petal width and length.
-This was also unsuccessful.
-My work to resolve is shown in various screenshots and in files GraphbySpecies.py, GraphSps.py and Spes.py.
+The scatterplot of variables using different coloured data points identiying each species was also created as per file SummGraphSps.py.
+More work is required for this as the output is crude.
+I was unsuccessful in creating code to isdentify the iris type when the user inputted the sepal width and length and petal width and length.
+The work to resolve these issues are shown in various screenshots and in files GraphbySpecies.py, GraphSps.py and SpesProb.py.

 2. INTRODUCTION